needle-mirror/com.unity.learn.iet-framework/Documentation~/framework-documentation.md

 ![](images/index061.png)

 For example, in the above screenshot, "Build And Run" is entered in the "Text" property of the Unmasked Controls and everything aside from that button is masked out.
 This is contextual depending on which Editor window you have selected.
-You could use this to unmask specific Assets within the Project browser or GameObjects within the Hierarchy.
+You could use this to unmask specific Assets within the Project window or GameObjects within the Hierarchy.

 **Named Control**